Kr4ken99z/Kr4ken99z/README.md

 <h2 align="left">
   Hi 👋!
-My name is Koustav Mondal and I'm a Full-Stack Developer 🚀, from Milky Way Galaxy...
+My name is Koustav Mondal and I'm a Full-Stack Developer, from Milky Way Galaxy...
 </h2>

 ###